 the consequences can be severe if convicted in a court of law.
 As with

 all serious crime accusations, it is imperative that you move quickly

 to begin putting together your defense.
 Don’t wait –

-contact The Criminal Defense Team today or call 888.988.5659 for your free case evaluation.
+contact The Criminal Defense Team of Baldwin Perry & Kamish, PC today or call 888.988.5659 for your free case evaluation.